-I know it sounds kinda weird, body-mind psychotherapy.
+I know it sounds kind of weird, body-mind psychotherapy.
 You are supposed to talk about your feelings in therapy, right?
 What does that have to do with your body?
 You sit there, chatting with a therapist while they take notes and give you advice.
+Right?

 Nope.
 You are not supposed to just talk about your feelings in psychotherapy.
 You are supposed to FEEL your feelings and THEN talk about them.
 Surprise!
 You are actually supposed to feel your emotions in the office with the psychotherapist.
 Quite honestly, the fact that this is what is supposed to happen in nearly all types of psychotherapy makes them all “body-mind” psychotherapy.
 But, that’s not where I’m going with this.

 Usually, the reason you come to therapy is that you don’t make a habit of bringing up your feelings and “processing” them, (which means analyzing them while they are happening or shortly after.)
 You either don’t feel them at all and you feel stuck, bored, depressed, anxious or disconnected.
 Or, they come out unbidden when you feel provoked, and you have an “anger problem” or you’re “too emotional.”

 The difference between “regular” psychotherapy and body-mind psychotherapy